How to List Language Skills on a CV

 When listing language skills, adopt a top-down approach.
 Prioritise languages based on their relevance to the job you're applying for.

-For example, if fluency in French is a key requirement, highlight this early on and reinforce it throughout your CV.
+For example, if fluency in French is a key requirement, highlight this early on such as in your personal profile and reinforce it throughout your CV.
 Include only languages in which you possess sufficient proficiency for professional usage.
 Additionally, don't forget to indicate your native or bilingual languages alongside languages you have learnt along the way.

 UK and EU English language courses